 She has written extensively on antitrust issues, and received a 2008 Burton Award for excellence in legal writing.
 Ms. Wilkinson has been recognized by Super Lawyers for antitrust in Washington, DC since 2011, and in 2015 she was honored by Savoy magazine as one of the most influential black lawyers.

-- Acquisition of El Paso Corporation – Represented pipeline transportation and energy storage company Kinder Morgan in its $38 billion acquisition of El Paso Corporation, owner of North America’s most extensive interstate natural gas pipeline system and one of North America’s biggest independent exploration and production companies, creating one of the largest energy companies in the world.
+- Kinder Morgan’s acquisition of El Paso Corporation – Represented pipeline transportation and energy storage company Kinder Morgan in its $38 billion acquisition of El Paso Corporation, owner of North America’s most extensive interstate natural gas pipeline system and one of North America’s biggest independent exploration and production companies, creating one of the largest energy companies in the world.
 After extensive legal and economic advocacy and partial compliance with Second Requests, we secured antitrust clearance with a divesture package that allowed Kinder Morgan to “trade up” post-acquisition by keeping desirable El Paso pipelines in the Rockies region and selling underperforming Kinder Morgan assets in the region.

 - Panasonic's acquisition of Sanyo – Represented Panasonic Corporation, the world’s largest manufacturer of consumer electronics products, in a $9 billion acquisition of Sanyo Electric Co., Ltd. Weil served as lead counsel in the United States and Europe, and coordinated competition clearance processes in certain other jurisdictions.

 - Johnson & Johnson's acquisition of Closure Medical – Obtained early termination for Johnson & Johnson's acquisition of Closure Medical.
 Both companies were active in the development of wound care products, including surgical sealants.
-Closure’s product was awaiting FDA approval and J&J was one of several companies with products in development.
+Closure’s product was awaiting FDA approval and Johnson & Johnson was one of several companies with products in development